Free Kitchen Hacks eBook

 Pro Tips

-• This Blueberry Simple Syrup recipe yields enough to make about 4 cocktails.
+• The homemade Blueberry Simple Syrup recipe yields enough to make about 4 cocktails.
+You can make it ahead of time and store leftovers in an airtight container for about 1 month.

 Course Cocktails